-Disability Accommodations: Students requiring special accommodations or course adaptations due to a disability and/or a health-related issue should contact Accessibility Services at 208-792-2677 or by visiting their office at LIB 161.
-Official documentation may be required in order to receive an accommodation and/or adaptation.
-I am happy to work with you so that you can be successful, and will find the best possible solution.
-Please communicate with me and the Accessibility Services office so we can do this
+Accommodations: Students requiring special accommodations or course adaptations due to a disability and/or a health-related issue should contact Accessibility Services at 208-792-2677 or by visiting their office at LIB 163.
+The Accessibility Services webpage is a helpful place to start, as well Official documentation may be required in order to receive an accommodation and/or adaptation.
+I am happy to work with you so that you can be successful.
+Please communicate with me and the Accessibility Services office so we can do this.

 Email: I recommend that you use the course email in Canvas to contact me, but if that is not working for some reason, make sure you use my correct email (aecanfield@lcsc.edu).
-DO NOT just rely on the auto-complete feature; type it in fully yourself to make sure it is correct.
+DO NOT just rely on the autocomplete feature; type it in fully yourself to make sure it is correct.
 I am not responsible for emails sent to an incorrect address.
 Do not delete any emails to me unless I have responded.
 I will always respond to let you know that I received your message.
 If I have not replied within two working days, assume that I did not get the email.
 I only check my work email during work hours (Monday-Friday, 8am-5pm), so don't worry if you don't get a response from me to an email sent in the evening or on the weekend.
 If you are emailing me outside of the Canvas email system, please put HIST 112 in the subject line.